orobix/Visual-Feature-Attribution-Using-Wasserstein-GANs-Pytorch/README.md

 patient group (label 1).
 The images were split evenly across the two categories.
-We closely followed the synthetic data generation process described in [31][[SubCMap: Subject and Condition Specific Effect Maps](https://arxiv.org/abs/1701.02610)] where anomaly effects were studied in smaller cohorts of registered images.
+We closely followed the synthetic data generation process described in [31][[SubCMap: Subject and Condition Specific Effect Maps](https://arxiv.org/abs/1701.02610)] where disease effects were studied in smaller cohorts of registered images.
 The control group (label 0) contained images with ran- dom iid Gaussian noise convolved with a Gaussian blurring filter.
 Examples are shown in Fig.  3.
-The patient images (label 1) also contained the noise,  but additionally exhib- ited one of two anomaly effects which was generated from a ground-truth effect map: a square in the centre and a square in the lower right (subtype A), or a square in the centre and a square in the upper left (subtype B).
+The patient images (label 1) also contained the noise,  but additionally exhib- ited one of two disease effects which was generated from a ground-truth effect map: a square in the centre and a square in the lower right (subtype A), or a square in the centre and a square in the upper left (subtype B).
 Importantly, both dis-